Vigilante (insecticide)

-Vigilante is an insecticide used with both dairy and beef cattle to reduce the number of flies in an agricultural area.
-It is usually formatted as a 50-gram bolus containing 9.7% diflubenzuron, an insect growth regulator which inhibits the formation of chitin and prevents insects from reproducing.
-The bolus is administered via balling gun.
-It is effective in reducing populations of horn flies and face flies for approximately 10–16 weeks.
+Vigilante was an insecticide used with both dairy and beef cattle to reduce the number of flies in an agricultural area.
+It was usually formatted as a 50-gram bolus containing 9.7% diflubenzuron, an insect growth regulator which inhibits the formation of chitin and prevents insects from reproducing.
+The bolus was administered via balling gun.
+It was effective in reducing populations of horn flies and face flies for approximately 10–16 weeks.
+It was best used as part of an integrated pest management program in combination with other fly-control methods such as insecticidal tags, backrubbers, and periodic spraying.

 Vigilante was originally produced by American Cyanamid, and was the first larvicide marketed as a bolus.
 After the breakup of American Cyanamid, Vigilante was manufactured by Uniroyal Chemical and then by Chemtura.
+Chemtura was taken over by Lanxness in 2017.
+Lanxness does not sell Vigilante.
+Online searching in 2026 for the insecticide Vigilante uncovered no-one selling this product.
+It is assumed to be discontinued.

-It is best used as part of an integrated pest management program in combination with other fly-control methods such as insecticidal tags, backrubbers, and periodic spraying.
+Other product containing diflubenzuron for feed-through control of flies are Clarifly (Central Garden & Pet) and JustiFly (Champion).
+They are in the form of a powder and not a bolus.